 Course Substitution within approved Associate Degrees for Transfer (AA-T/AS-T)

 While the C-ID system establishes course-to-course reciprocity, where C-ID descriptors are not in place or where the substitution does not involve deeming two courses comparable, substitution decisions must be informed by the judgment of counseling or discipline faculty.
-When an AA-T or AS-T is being conferred, any substitutions made must result in the awarding of a degree that is consistent with the parameters defined by the TMC (Transfer Model Curriculum).
+When an AA-T or AS-T degree is being conferred, any substitutions made must result in the awarding of a degree that is consistent with the parameters defined by the TMC (Transfer Model Curriculum).
 The colleges are encouraged to apply courses successfully completed as part of a TMC-aligned degree at one college for requirements within their own degrees to the greatest extent deemed possible and reasonable, but substitutions should only be made in instances where the TMC allows flexibility, as the local AA-T or AS-T degree awarded must remain consistent with parameters of the TMC for the specific discipline.
 (ASCCC Resolution 15.01 Spring 2011 and ASCCC statements on Reciprocity, Course Substitution and Credit by Exam - in light of AA-T and AS-T degrees August 2012)

 Double Counting While a course might satisfy more than one general education requirement, it may not be counted more than once for these purposes within sections A-D of the district general education pattern.
-A course may not satisfy more than one requirement within a major and/or area of emphasis, even if it is an option in more than one section of a major and/or area of emphasis.
+A course may not satisfy more than one requirement within a major and/or area of emphasis, even if it is an option in more than one section of either a major and/or area of emphasis.
 However, a course may be used to satisfy both a general education requirement and a major or area of emphasis requirement.
-A course may also be used to satisfy requirements in 2 or more different majors, whether for an Associate degree, Associate degree for Transfer, Certificate of Achievement, or Proficiency Award.
+A course may also be used to satisfy requirements in two (2) or more different majors, whether for an Associate degree, Associate degree for Transfer, Certificate of Achievement, or Proficiency Award.
 The units, however, may never be counted more than once toward the units required for the specific degree, certificate or proficiency award.
 Catalog Rights/Continuous Enrollment A student remaining in continuous enrollment at one or more of the colleges of the Ventura County Community College District (VCCCD) or at any other regionally accredited college or university, may meet the VCCCD graduation requirements in effect at the time of his/her entering or at any time thereafter.
 This applies only to graduation requirements and not to policies, procedures, or other regulations.
 Catalog rights/continuous enrollment are defined as attendance in at least one term each calendar year.
 Any academic record symbol entered on a transcript (A-F, CRE, P, NP, I, IP, RD, W, MW and prior to Fall 2009: CR and NC) shall constitute enrollment or attendance.
 A student who has not maintained continuous enrollment is considered to be under new requirements when returning unless the student is granted a petition/waiver for extenuating circumstances.
 This petition must be initiated by the student through a college counselor and approved by the appropriate dean or designee.
 Students should be made aware that other governing agencies may impose more restrictive limitations concerning the definitions of continuous enrollment or continuous attendance.
 Some agencies define continuous enrollment as remaining in attendance both fall and spring semesters.
 Some will not accept selected academic record symbols (such as Ws).
-Those affected by more restrictive guidelines include students receiving financial aid and alien students.
+Those who may be affected by more restrictive guidelines include students receiving financial aid, veterans and alien students.

 Academic Year The Fall semester is the first term of an academic year.
 A summer term, whether one or more sessions, constitutes the last term of an academic year.